 In 1748, An Enquiry concerning Human Understanding appeared, covering the central ideas of Book I of the Treatise and his discussion of liberty and necessity from Book II.
 He also included material he had excised from the Treatise.
 In 1751, he published An Enquiry concerning the Principles of Morals, a “recasting” of Book III of the Treatise, which he described as “incomparably the best” of all his work (MOL 10).
 More essays, the Political Discourses, appeared in 1752, and Hume’s correspondence reveals that a draft of the Dialogues concerning Natural Religion was also underway at this time.

-An offer to serve as Librarian to the Edinburgh Faculty of Advocates gave Hume the opportunity to begin another project, a History of England, using the law library's excellent resources.
-Published in six volumes between 1754 and 1762, his History was a bestseller well into the next century, finally giving him the financial independence he had long sought.
-But even as a librarian, Hume's reputation as an atheist and sceptic dogged him.
+An offer to serve as Librarian to the Edinburgh Faculty of Advocates gave Hume the opportunity to begin another project, a History of England, using the law library’s excellent resources.
+Published in six volumes between 1754 and 1762, his History was a bestseller well into the next century, giving him the financial independence he had long sought.
+But even as a librarian, Hume’s reputation as an atheist and sceptic dogged him.
 One of his orders for “indecent Books” prompted an unsuccessful move for his dismissal and excommunication from the Kirk.
 Friends and publishers persuaded him to suppress some of his more controversial writings on religion during his lifetime.

 In 1763, Hume accepted a position as private secretary to the British Ambassador to France.
 During his three-year stay in Paris, he became Secretary to the Embassy, and eventually its chargé d’affaires.
 He became the rage of the Parisian salons, enjoying the conversation and company of famous European intellectuals.
 He was known for his love of good food and wine, as well as his enjoyment of the attentions and affections of women.

 Hume returned to Edinburgh in 1769.
-He built a house in Edinburgh's New Town, and spent his autumnal years quietly and comfortably, dining and conversing with friends, not all of whom were “studious and literary”, for he also found that his “company was not unacceptable to the young and careless” (MOL 21).
-He spent considerable time revising his works for new editions of his Essays and Treatises, which contained his collected Essays, the two Enquiries, A Dissertation on the Passions, and The Natural History of Religion, but —significantly—not A Treatise of Human Nature.
+He built a house in Edinburgh’s New Town, and spent his autumnal years quietly and comfortably, dining and conversing with friends, not all of whom were “studious and literary”, for he also found that his “company was not unacceptable to the young and careless” (MOL 21).
+He spent considerable time revising his works for new editions of his Essays and Treatises, which contained his collected Essays, the two Enquiries, A Dissertation on the Passions, and The Natural History of Religion, but—significantly—not A Treatise of Human Nature.

 In 1775, Hume was diagnosed with intestinal cancer.
 Before his death in 1776, he arranged for the posthumous publication of his most controversial work, the Dialogues concerning Natural Religion, and composed a brief autobiography, “My Own Life”.
 Although there was much curiosity about how “the great infidel” would face his death, his friends agreed that he prepared himself with the same peaceful cheer that characterized his life.

 In 1775, as he was readying a revised edition of his Essays and Treatises for the press, Hume sent his publisher an “Advertisement”, asking that it be included in this and any subsequent edition of his works.
-He complains that his critics focused “all their batteries” on the Treatise, “that juvenile work”, which he published anonymously and never acknowledged.
+In it, he complains that his critics focused “all their batteries” on the Treatise, “that juvenile work”, which he published anonymously and never acknowledged.
 He urges his readers to regard the Enquiries “as containing his philosophical sentiments and principles”, assuring his publisher that they provide “a compleat answer” to his critics.

 Hume’s apparent disavowal of the Treatise and his regard for the Enquiries raise a question about how we should read his work.
 Should we take his statements literally and let the Enquiries represent his considered view, or should we ignore his “Advertisement” and take the Treatise as the best statement of his position?